Puerto Rican Style Picadillo (Carne Molida)

 - Sauté the veggies.
 Start with olive oil, onions and peppers in a pan over medium heat.
 Cook for a few minutes, until the onions become translucent.

 - Add sofrito and ground beef.
 Add sofrito and sauté another minute before adding in ground beef.
-While the ground beef is browning, break it up with a wooden spoon.
+While the ground beef is browning, break it up with a spoon.

 - Add seasonings, olives, and water.
 Next add sazon, adobo, bay leaves, and tomato sauce.
 Mix to evenly incorporate everything into the beef.
 At this point, add olives and water before bringing to a boil.